yaacov/ArduinoModbusSlave/README.md

 ### Modbus-Slave library for Arduino

 This modbus slave library uses callbacks to handle modbus requests.
-Handler functions are called on modbus request, and the users can handle the requests.
+Handler functions are called on modbus request, and the users can implement them in their sketch.

 - [arduino-modbus-slave](#arduino-modbus-slave)